decaf-dev/obsidian-view-count/README.md

 -   A list of the 50 notes with the highest trending weight sorted in descending order.
 Click on the trending icon to see this list.

 https://github.com/decaf-dev/obsidian-view-count/assets/40307803/1f97f34a-bc72-45c4-90ef-d71ab0ea6347

 ## DataView

-You may dynamically query notes using the [DataView plugin](https://obsidian.md/plugins?id=dataview)
+You may dynamically query view count data using the [DataView plugin](https://obsidian.md/plugins?id=dataview)

 ### Example 1 - Query view count using DataView